Ahmad Agung: PSM Makassar

 In 2020, Agung signed a contract with Indonesian Liga 1 club PSM Makassar.
 He made his league debut on 1 March 2020 in a match against PSS Sleman at the Andi Mattalatta Stadium, Makassar.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persik Kediri

 In 2020, Ahmad Agung signed for Persik Kediri to play in Liga 1 in the 2021 season.
 He made his league debut on 27 August 2021, in a 1–0 loss against Bali United as substitute at the Gelora Bung Karno Stadium, Jakarta.

 Return to Bali United (loan)

 In January 2022, Ahmad Agung signed a contract with Liga 1 club Bali United on loan from Persik Kediri.
 He made his league debut in a 3–0 win against Barito Putera on 9 January 2022 as a substitute for Brwa Nouri in the 85th minute at the Ngurah Rai Stadium, Denpasar.

+Borneo Samarinda

+On 26 June 2025, Ahmad Agung officially signed Borneo Samarinda.